-Report Author(s): Comie Campbell (Head of Finance / Deputy Section 151 Officer) Rashpal Sohal (Finance Manager)
+Report Author(s): Comie Campbell (Head of Finance/Deputy Section 151 Officer)/Rashpal Sohal (Finance Manager)

-T Purpose of Report: The purpose of this report is to inform Council of current Treasury Management practices carried out by the Council.
+Purpose of Report: This report outlines the expected treasury operations and sets out the treasury management and prudential indicators for the forthcoming financial year.
+It fulfils the key requirements of the: • Local Government Act 2003; • The CIPFA Code of Practice for Treasury Management in Public Services; • DHLUC Investment Guidance; • The CIPFA Prudential Code for Finance in Local Authorities; and • The requirement for a policy for the annual Minimum Revenue Provision.
 Report Summary: The report contains the Treasury Management Policy, Council's Prudential indicators, Treasury Strategy and Plan, Investment Strategy for 2022/23.
-Recommendation(s): A. That the Treasury Management Policy (as set out in Appendix 1) be approved; B. That the Prudential Indicators for 2022/23 (as set out in Appendix 2) be approved; C. That the Treasury Strategy and Plan 2022/23 (as set out in Appendix 3) be approved; and D. That the Investment Strategy 2022/23 (as set out in Appendix 4) be approved; Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Tracy Bingham (Director/Section 151 Officer) tracy.bingham@oadby-wigston.gov.uk Comie Campbell (Head of Finance/Deputy Section 151 Officer) (0116) 257 2713 comie.cambell@oadby-wigston.gov.uk Rashpal Sohal (Finance Manager) (0116) 257 2705 rashpal.sohal@oadby-wigston.gov.uk Corporate Objectives: Providing Excellent Services (CO3) Vision and Values: "A Stronger Borough Together" (Vision) Accountability (V1) Innovation (V4) Report Implications:- Legal: There are no implications arising from this report.
-Financial: The implications are as set out in this report.
-Corporate Risk Management: Decreasing Financial Resources / Increasing Financial Pressures (CR1) Reputation Damage (CR4)
+Recommendation(s): A. That the Treasury Management Policy (as set out in Appendix 1) be approved; B. That the Prudential Indicators for 2022/23 (as set out in Appendix 2) be approved; C. That the Treasury Strategy and Plan 2022/23 (as set out in Appendix 3) be approved; and D. That the Investment Strategy 2022/23 (as set out in Appendix 4) be approved; Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Tracy Bingham (Director/Section 151 Officer) tracy.bingham@oadby-wigston.gov.uk Comie Campbell (Head of Finance/Deputy Section 151 Officer) (0116) 257 2713 comie.cambell@oadby-wigston.gov.uk Rashpal Sohal (Finance Manager) (0116) 257 2705 rashpal.sohal@oadby-wigston.gov.uk Corporate Objectives: Providing Excellent Services (CO3) Vision and Values: "A Stronger Borough Together" (Vision) Accountability (V1) Innovation (V4) Report Implications:-

-Regulatory Governance (CR6) Equalities & Equalities Assessment (EA): There are no implications arising from this report.
+Legal: There are no implications arising from this report.
+Financial: Interest earned on balances and interest paid on external debt impact on the resources available to the Council.
+The prudential indicators provide a framework for ensuring the Council's capital plans are affordable, prudent and sustainable.
+Corporate Risk Management: Decreasing Financial Resources / Increasing Financial Pressures (CR1) Reputation Damage (CR4) Regulatory Governance (CR6) Equalities & Equalities Assessment (EA): There are no implications arising from this report.
 EA not applicable Human Rights: There are no implications arising from this report.
 Health and Safety: There are no implications arising from this report.
-Statutory Officers' Comments:- Head of Paid Service: The report is satisfactory.
+Statutory Officers' Com ments:- Head of Paid Service: The report is satisfactory.
 Chief Finance Officer: As the author, the report is satisfactory.
 Monitoring Officer: The report is satisfactory.
 Consultees: None.
-Background Papers: Appendices: 1.
+Background Papers: None.
+Appendices: 1.
 Treasury Management Policy (2022/23) 2.
 Prudential Indicators (2022/23) 3.
 Treasury Strategy and Plan (2022/23) 4.
 Investment Strategy (2022/23)